syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

         this.CustomerNames = Customers.ToObservableCollection();
     }

-    internal string[] Customers = new string[] {
+    internal string[] Customers = new string[] {"Adams","Crowley","Ellis","Gable","Irvine","Keefe","Mendoza","Owens","Rooney","Waddell",};
-			"Adams",
-			"Crowley",
-			"Ellis",
-			"Gable",
-			"Irvine",
-			"Keefe",
-			"Mendoza",
-			"Owens",
-			"Rooney",
-			"Waddell",
-		};

 }
 {% endhighlight %}

 ### Collection of User Defined Types

-You can create a `SfDataGrid.GridPickerColumn` and set its ItemsSource property to a user-typed collection to display a list of user defined items in the picker drop down.
+You can create a `SfDataGrid.GridPickerColumn` and set its `ItemsSource` property to a user-defined collection to display a list of user defined items in the picker drop down.
 Initially the picker column will be displayed with the values from the [GridColumn.MappingName](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~MappingName.html) property of the column if the [DisplayMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~DisplayMemberPath.html) and [ValueMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridPickerColumn~ValueMemberPath.html) are not set.

  #### DisplayMemberPath